Reviewing Boeing (NYSE:BA) and Alabama Aircraft Industries (NYSE:AAIIQ)

 Boeing (NYSE:BA) and Alabama Aircraft Industries (OTCMKTS:AAIIQ) are both aerospace companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, dividends, valuation, profitability, risk, earnings and institutional ownership.
+We will compare the two companies based on the strength of their profitability, valuation, risk, analyst recommendations, earnings, dividends and institutional ownership.

-Boeing has a beta of 1.37, indicating that its share price is 37% more volatile than the S&P 500.
-Comparatively, Alabama Aircraft Industries has a beta of 0.59, indicating that its share price is 41% less volatile than the S&P 500.

 This table compares Boeing and Alabama Aircraft Industries’ net margins, return on equity and return on assets.